 Nature to discover

-Keen walkers will enjoy a gentle stroll along the river bank, where their is abundance of birdlife to admire.
+Keen walkers will enjoy a gentle stroll along the river bank, where there is abundance of birdlife to admire.
 There are two circular routes to follow, both of which start at the quay.
 Just a short drive from the town centre, Arne is definitely worth a visit.
 This RSPB managed nature reserve boasts impressive views across Poole harbour to Brownsea Island and woodland nature trails to explore.